 Getting Enough Fluids

 It’s important for your body to have plenty of fluids each day.
-Water helps you digest your food, absorb nutrients, and then get rid of the unused waste.
+Water helps you digest your food, absorb nutrients from food, and then get rid of the unused waste.
+Water is found in foods—both solids and liquids, as well as in its natural state.

-With age, some people may lose their sense of thirst.
+With age, you might lose some of your sense of thirst.
 To further complicate matters, some medicines might make it even more important to have plenty of fluids.

 Try these tips for getting enough fluids:

-- Take sips from a glass of water, milk, or juice between bites during meals.
+- Take sips of water, milk, or juice between bites during meals.

 - Have a cup of low-fat soup as an afternoon snack.

-- Drink a full glass of water if you need to take a pill.
+- Drink a full glass of water when you take a pill.

-- Have a glass of water before you exercise or go outside to garden or walk, especially on a hot day.
+- Have a glass of water before you exercise.

 - Drink fat-free or low-fat milk, or other drinks without added sugars.